|

 colors of white and plum to a white wrought iron bistro set nearby.

-The weather was hot and very humid – the heat
+The perfect scenario for an outdoor wedding, right?
+Here’s the reality: The weather was hot and very humid – the heat

 index was mid-90’s.
 The sun was nearly directly overhead at